-Soon our family rented a house in the suburb of Northcliff, 15km northwest of the centre of Johannesburg.
+Soon our family rented a house in the suburb of Northcliff, 15 km northwest of the centre of Johannesburg.
 And 25 km northwest of Northcliff, a new factory in Luipaardsvlei, Krugersdorp was being readied.
 Machines from Germany arrived by train from Durban, and it was always remarkable to watch the unloading.
 Black workers lifted, moved, and set down each item to the rhythm of a particular song they were singing.
 It wasn't long before the new COBRA BRASSWARE factory could open.
-Generously, Hans Senior had helped my father by recruiting several specialist tool makers from the Black Forest and assisting them with their travel to South
+Generously, Hans Senior had helped my father by recruiting several specialist tool makers from the Black Forest and assisting them with their travel to South Africa.

-Africa.
 These specialists felt it was a relief to leave Germany and a privilege to go to South Africa, and a couple of them stayed on longer term, establishing their own businesses there.
 Herr Bühler, our technical director, visited me when I later lived in Buchillon, Switzerland.
 By then he had his own company, bigger than COBRA BRASSWARE.

-One of my friends from my early days in Davos was Tanno Schild from Zürich, a great speed skater.
-We had often watched the races taking place at the Davos open-air ice rink, the biggest in Europe.
+One of my friends from my early days in Davos was Tanno Schild from Zurich (see pp. 13 and 21), a great speed skater.
+We had often watched the races at the Davos open-air ice rink, the largest in Europe.
 (Tanno developed an interest in vintage cars and later had an old MG that, when started, would sound an alarm if the motor was too cold to be driven off.
-He told me that early in the morning in the middle of Zürich, the alarm disturbed his neighbours.)
-He went on to study architecture and later, with our family's help, he moved to South Africa and became a wellknown architect there.
-He ended up designing my parents' new house, nearer to the factory - a house I never saw, as I had already returned to Europe.
+Unsurprisingly, this disturbed his neighbours early in the morning in the middle of Zurich.)
+He studied architecture and soon was designing a tower for the Lindt chocolate factory alongside Lake Zurich.
+With our family's help he moved to South Africa, where he became well known.
+He designed my parents' new house there, close to the factory.
+During the process, he announced that costs shouldn't matter, which of course scandalized my father.